YanObolonyk/Portfolio/README.md

 # Portfolio
-Portfolio showing practical knowledge in variety of fields.
+Portfolio showing part of practical knowledge in variety of fields.
+Additional files as well as demonstrations are available by request.

 ## Web & Databases
 Plain HTML multilevel structures: